Thank you for your interest in OESF 2019, held from Monday 2nd to Friday 6th September 2019 in Christchurch, New Zealand.

 No, it is not a meeting at the Council.
-But these events are run in a similar way – where leaders in the ES community meet with the broader community to hear from them on topics of interest or to discuss new collaborations, ideas, or opportunities to launch important products (e.g. books, open access tools) or major projects.
+But these events are run in a similar way – where leaders in the ES community speak on topics of interest with the broader community (i.e. Forum participants).

 Town Hall Meeting 1:

 Meeting Organisers: Griffith University, Climate Change Response Program

 Town Hall Meeting 2: